 2019 2018

 Audit Fees \$ 632,500 \$ 455,000

-Audit-Related Fees
+Audit-Related Fees -

-Tax Fees
+Tax Fees - -

 All Other Fees 1,895 1,895

 Total \$ 634,395 \$ 456,895

 Audit Fees.
 Audit fees consist of fees billed for professional services performed by Deloitte and Touche LLP for the audit of our annual financial statements, the review of interim financial statements, and related services that are normally provided in connection with registration statements.
 Audit fees for 2019 include \$75,500 for professional services rendered in connection with our registration statement on Form S-3 related to our follow on offering and \$200,000 related to the acquisition of the Vilex Companies and divestiture of Vilex.
-Audit fees for 2018 include \$105,000 for professional services rendered in connection with our registration statement on Form S-3 related to our secondary offering.
+Audit fees for 2018 include \$105,000 for professional services rendered in connection with our secondary offering.